dnanexus/dxCompiler/README.md

 ## Limitations

 * Calls with missing arguments have limited support.
-* The new `Directory` type in WDL development/2.0 is not yet supported
+* The new `Directory` type in WDL development/2.0 is not yet supported.

 ## Additional information